Alexandre Saint-Yves d'Alveydre: Early years

-Development of Synarchy
+Development of synarchy

-Saint-Yves used the term Synarchy in his book La France vraie to describe what he believed was the ideal form of government.
+Saint-Yves used the term "synarchy" in his book La France vraie to describe what he believed was the ideal form of government.
 In reaction to the emergence of anarchist ideologies and movements, Saint-Yves had elaborated a more conservative political-theological formula over a series of 4 books from 1882 onwards which he believed would result in a harmonious society by considering it as an organic unity.
 This ideal was based partially on his idealised view of life in medieval Europe and also on his ideas about successful government in India, Atlantis, and Ancient Egypt.
-He defended social differentiation and hierarchy with co-operation between social classes, transcending conflict between social and economic groups: Synarchy, as opposed to anarchy.
+He defended social differentiation and hierarchy with co-operation between social classes, transcending conflict between social and economic groups: synarchy, as opposed to anarchy.
 Specifically, Saint-Yves envisioned a European society with a government composed of three councils, representing economic power, judicial power, and scientific community, of which the metaphysical chamber bound the whole structure together.
 These ideas were also influenced by works such as Plato's The Republic and by Martinism.
-They also influenced the young René Guénon who published several articles on l'Archéomètre in his early life.
+They also influenced the young René Guénon who published several articles on L'Archéomètre in his early life.
 L'Archéomètre was edited and published by Gérard Encausse alias Papus after Saint-Yves' death.

 As part of this concept of government Alexandre Saint-Yves d'Alveydre, gave an important role to secret societies or, more precisely, esoteric societies, which are composed of oracles and who safeguarded the government from behind the scenes.
 He saw the Rosicrucians as having fulfilled this role in medieval Europe and was involved with a number of Freemason and other groups who claimed descent from the Knights Templars.

 Contact with Agarttha

-Jamal ud Din al Afghani, founder of Salafism, posing as Haji Sharif, who inspired Saint-Yves d’Alveydre in Synarchy.
+Jamal ud Din al Afghani, posing as Haji Sharif, who inspired Saint-Yves d’Alveydre in synarchy.

-During 1885, Saint-Yves was allegedly visited by a group of Eastern Initiates, one of them being named prince Hardjij Scharipf.
+During 1885, Saint-Yves was allegedly visited by a group of Eastern Initiates, one of them being named Prince Hardjij Scharipf.
 It was then that he associated synarchy with "ascended masters" based in caverns of Agarttha, who supposedly communicated with him telepathically.
-He wrote about this secret location in his "Mission de l'Inde en Europe" published in 1886.
+He wrote about this secret location in his Mission de l'Inde en Europe published in 1886.
 Worried he had revealed too much and apparently under the influence of his oriental contacts, he destroyed all but two copies of this book.
 One of which was owned by Gérard Encausse alias Papus, who edited and published it in 1910.

-Saint-Yves believed that an ancient synarchist world government was transferred to Agarttha (or Aggartha) within a hollow Earth at the start of the Kali Yuga age, around 3,200 B.C.
-Saint-Yves d'Alveydre was the man who really introduced the concept of Agartha to the Western world.
+Saint-Yves believed that an ancient synarchist world government was transferred to Agarttha within a hollow Earth at the start of the Kali Yuga age, around 3,200 BC.
+Saint-Yves d'Alveydre was the man who really introduced the concept of Agarttha to the Western world.
 This concept was later developed by Zam Bothiva and the Fraternité des Polaires in France, and more importantly by the Thule-Gesellschaft in Nationalist circles of Germany.